 That distinction matters.

 ZoomInfo is built for broad B2B company and contact intelligence.
-Lensmor is built for pre-show account prioritization.
-The overlap is real, but it is easy to overstate.
+Lensmor is built for pre-show event intelligence around a specific show.
+The overlap is real, but the operating context is different.

 If your team is working from a trade show list, that difference changes the buying decision.